Carson-Stone-MiamiOH/Carson-Stone-MiamiOH/README.md

 ## Hi!
 I'm a student of Computer Science and Games & Simulation at Miami University of Oxford, Ohio.

+## You can find links to some of my projects in my profile repo.

 <!--
 **Carson-Stone-MiamiOH/Carson-Stone-MiamiOH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.